clEsperanto/CLIc/README.md

 CLIc filters rely on the clEsperanto branch of [CLIj OpenCL kernels](https://github.com/clEsperanto/clij-opencl-kernels).
 They are managed as a submodule of this repository.

 # __Contributing__
 Contributions are very welcome.
-Before spending effort on coding and filing a pull-request, please get in touch, [file an issue](https://github.com/clEsperanto/CLIc_prototype/issues), and let's discuss your potential contribution.
+Before spending effort on coding and filing a pull-request, please get in touch with us, [file an issue](https://github.com/clEsperanto/CLIc_prototype/issues), and let's discuss your potential contribution.
 More information on how to add new kernels to the library can be found in the [documentation](./docs/add_new_kernel/add_new_kernel.md).

 # __Feedback welcome!__